Brian Mullan

-Brian Mullan (born April 23, 1978) is an American former soccer player.
+Brian Mullan (born April 23, 1978) is an American former professional soccer player.
 He played for the Los Angeles Galaxy, San Jose Earthquakes, Houston Dynamo, and Colorado Rapids in Major League Soccer.
-He won 5 MLS Cups, 2 Supporters' Shields, and 1 U.S. Open Cup during his career.
+He won five MLS Cups, two Supporters' Shields, and one U.S. Open Cup during his career.
 He is one of only four players to have won MLS Cup five or more times.
 He also won four caps for the United States between 2004 and 2007.
 Not a flashy player, Mullan was known for his work rate, hustle, and determination on the field.

-Career

-Youth and college
+Youth and college career

 Mullan was born in Mineola, New York, but his family moved to Littleton, Colorado, a suburb of Denver, when he was young.
 He played hockey growing up before deciding to focus on soccer full time.
 He attended Regis Jesuit High School in nearby Aurora, Colorado.
 Mullan led Regis Jesuit to a Colorado 4A Boys Soccer State Championship in 1995 and a 5A State Championship in 1996.
 In the 5A title game in 1996, Mullan scored a hat-trick and had one assist to help Regis Jesuit win 5–3.
 He also received numerous individual accolades for his high school career, including being named a 1996 NSCAA/Umbro High School Boys All-American and the 1996 NSCAA/Umbro Colorado Player of the Year.

 He played his college soccer at Creighton University from 1997 to 2000, where he led the Bluejays to Missouri Valley Conference Men's Soccer Tournament titles in 1997, 1998, and 2000 with Mullan being named Tournament MVP in 2000.
 He also helped Creighton reach the NCAA Division I Men's Soccer Tournament final, their only appearance in the title game in school history.
 His individual honors during his time in college include NSCAA All-America Second Team in 2000, NCAA College Cup All-Tournament Team in 2000, First Team All-Conference in 1998, 1999, and 2000, Second Team All-Conference in 1997, and MVC All-Freshman team in 1997.
 He ranks 6th in all time goals, 4th in all-time assists, and 4th in all time appearances for the Bluejays. in 2008, Mullan was selected to the Creighton Athletics Hall of Fame.

 While in college, he played for the Wisconsin Rebels in 1999 and the Colorado Comets, both in the Premier Development League.